Monty Richards Hawaii Island Community Award

 On Sept.
-9, the recipients of the 2015 Bank of Hawaii Foundation Monty Richards Hawaii Island Community Leadership Award were announced.
+9, the recipients of the 2015 Bank of Hawaii Foundation Monty Richards Hawaii Island Community Award were announced.
 The award recognized exemplary nonprofit leadership, and provided two grants totaling $30,000.
 See below for a list of recipients since 2008.

-Hawaii County nonprofit 501 (c) (3) tax-exempt organizations are invited to submit applications for the 2015 Bank of Hawaii Foundation Monty Richards Hawaii Island Community Leadership Award.
-The 2015 award will provide one or more grants up to $30,000.
+Hawaii County nonprofit 501 (c) (3) tax-exempt organizations are invited to submit applications for the 2016 Bank of Hawaii Foundation Monty Richards Hawaii Island Community Award.
+The 2016 award will provide one or more grants up to $30,000.
 The updated nomination form will become available on this site during the first quarter of 2017.
 Nominations may be made by the public or the organizations themselves.

-For the 2015 Monty Richards Hawaii Island Community Leadership Award, Bank of Hawaii Foundation was particularly interested in programs in the areas of the areas of community development, education or housing, to benefit residents of Hawaii County, including low-to moderate-income youth and their families.
+For the 2016 Monty Richards Hawaii Island Community Award, Bank of Hawaii Foundation is particularly interested in programs in the areas of arts, culture and education that will benefit residents of Hawaii County, including low-to moderate-income youth and their families.

 Richards served as a board director at Bank of Hawaii from 1989 to 2000.
 He was also a regent at the University of Hawaii for 16 years and is a board member of The Nature Conservancy of Hawaii.
 He is a past member of the board of Hawaii Commission on Water Resource Management.